pRoy24/Foldspace/scripts/README.md

 python -m uvicorn scripts.fastapi_server:app --host 0.0.0.0 --port 3000 --reload
 ```

-Environment variables are loaded from `scripts/.env` automatically via `python-dotenv`.
+Environment variables are loaded from the project `.env` automatically via `python-dotenv` (with `scripts/.env` kept as a fallback).
 Provide `AGENT_SEED_PHRASE` to enable outbound `/chat` responses; otherwise the endpoint will log a warning and skip replies.

 ### Ubuntu uv + PM2 bootstrap
 Use the helper script to automate uv installation, dependency sync, and PM2 startup: